osohq/oso-python-quickstart/README.md

-On repl.it, select the **Files** tab in the upper-left corner to view the code.
+# oso Python Quickstart

-- To install dependencies and set up the virtual environment: `poetry install`
+1. Clone this repository.
-- To run the code: `poetry run python quickstart/server.py`
+2. To install dependencies and set up the virtual environment: `poetry install`
-- To run the tests: `poetry run pytest`
+3. To run the server: `poetry run python quickstart/server.py`